Read GitHub's tips and tricks article, check the Resources for tools,

-The competition starts at 13:00 CEST, 13th August 2018 and ends at 13:00 CEST, 13th September 2018.
+The competition starts at 13:00 CEST, 13th August 2021 and ends at 13:00 CEST, 13th September 2021.
 No submissions will be accepted after the end of the competition, although there may be exceptions to that.

 You have to have the rights for every asset used in your game.
 Remember that the submitted games will be published and made available for everybody to see.
 On the other hand, you have the right to report any game publisher that will link to (or iframe) your entry on their portal without your permission.

 Do not submit any old games or demos - you have a whole month to work on something new and fresh, this should be more than enough.
 Also, submitting Breakout or Flappy Bird clones taken out of a tutorial make no sense at all - try creating something at least a little bit more original.
 You can, however, use any available libraries and resources that are not yours, but you have the right to use them.

 Your game must work and be playable in at least two browsers: latest Firefox and Chrome, but the more supported browsers, the better.
 There should be no errors - you can lose some points if your game is showing any errors in the console.
 If we cannot play your game, it won't be accepted.